dpolivaev/video-chapters/README.md

 A Python application that downloads YouTube auto-generated subtitles and uses Google Gemini AI to generate chapter timecodes for the video content.
 Available as both a command-line tool and a modern GUI application.

+## 🚀 Quick Start - Ready-to-Use Applications

+**For most users, we recommend downloading the ready-to-use GUI applications:**

+✅ **Download from [GitHub Releases](../../releases)** - No Python installation required!

+- **macOS**: Download the `.dmg` file - just double-click to run
+- **Windows**: Download the `.exe` file - just double-click to run

+These standalone applications include everything you need and provide a modern, user-friendly interface.
+Just download, run, and start generating video chapters!

+**Note:** You'll still need to get your own [Google Gemini API key](https://aistudio.google.com/apikey) - the GUI will guide you through entering it securely.

+---

+**The Python installation instructions below are only needed if you want to:**
+- Use the command-line interface
+- Run the Python scripts directly
+- Modify or contribute to the code

 ## Features

 - **GUI Application**: Modern, user-friendly interface with real-time progress tracking